Each year, thousands of people face serious injury and death because of defective products.

 Find comfort under the care of a firm with a reputation built on quality and effective legal services.

 Have or a loved one faced a serious injury, or even wrongful death, as a result of an encounter with a faulty product?
-The knowledgeable Kentucky product liability attorneys at Minner Vines Moncus Injury Lawyers can help you build an unbeatable case to recover necessary damages from negligent parties.
+The knowledgeable Kentucky product liability attorneys at Minner Vines Injury Lawyers, PLLC can help you build an unbeatable case to recover necessary damages from negligent parties.